 Whether social media use increases or decreases overall stress levels seems to depend on how you use social media.
 If social media makes you more aware of stressful events in other people’s lives, you may want to take a break to bring your stress levels down.

 Feel closer to friends and family

-There’s no doubt that technology has made immense improvements in our lives, but there are certainly benefits to limiting our daily use of digital devices.
-Once you take an extended break from technology, you may be inspired to use it less frequently when your tech-cation is over.
+There’s no doubt that technology has made immense improvements in our lives; but there are certainly benefits to limiting our daily use of digital devices.
+Once you take a long break from technology, you may be inspired to use it less frequently when your tech-cation is over.